GoogleChrome/chrome-app-codelab/lab8_webresources/README.md

     ```html
     <img style="max-height: 48px; max-width: 120px;" ng-show="todo.validImage" ng-src="{{todo.imageUrl}}"></img>
     ```
-    Notice that this element will only be shown when the validImage attribute of the TODO item is true.
+    As you soon see, this element will only be shown when the validImage attribute of the TODO item is true.

 4. Add the method loadImage (either in controller.js or in a separate script file as we did), that will start a XHR request and execute a callback with a Blob URL:
     ```js